 In addition to health care services, other services may be determined to be necessary for the child to benefit from the instructional program.
 These services, if determined by the IEP team to be appropriate and necessary, are defined within the child's IEP.
+An IEP that specifies private or nonpublic school/agency services may be determined with the support of the SELPA Due Process office.

-Section C - Administering Medication and Monitoring Health Condition
+Section B - Administering Medication and Monitoring Health Condition

-Other designated school personnel may include any individual employed by the Charter LEA who has consented to administer medication to the child or otherwise assist the student in the administration of medication, and may legally administer the medication to the child or otherwise assist the child in the administration of the medication (Title 5 of the California Code of Regulations § 601).
+Other designated school personnel may include any individual employed by the LEA who has consented to administer the medication or otherwise assist the child, and who may legally administer the medication (Title 5 of the California Code of Regulations § 601).